Jordanian dinar

-The Central Bank of Jordan commenced operations in 1964 and became the sole issuer of Jordanian currency, in place of the Jordan Currency Board.
+The Central Bank of Jordan commenced operations in 1965 and became the sole issuer of Jordanian currency, in place of the Jordan Currency Board.

-The Jordanian dinar is also widely used in the West Bank alongside the Israeli shekel.

 History

 In 1927, the British administration of the Palestinian Mandate established the Palestine Currency Board which issued the Palestine pound which was the official currency in both Mandatory Palestine and the Emirate of Transjordan.
 Though Jordan became an independent kingdom on 25 May 1946, it continued to use the Palestinian pound for a while.
 In 1949, it passed the Provisional Act No. 35 of 1949, which established the Jordan Currency Board as the sole authority in the kingdom entitled to issue Jordanian currency, called the Jordanian dinar.
 The Board was based in London and consisted of a president and four members, and began issuing Jordanian dinars in 1949 and was exchangeable for Palestinian pounds at parity.

-After Jordan annexed the West Bank in April 1950, the dinar replaced the Palestinian pound.
+After Jordanian rule of the West Bank in April 1950, the dinar replaced the Palestinian pound.
 On 1 July 1950, the Jordanian dinar became the kingdom's official currency and legal tender.
 The use of the Palestine pound ceased in the country on 30 September 1950.
 The Central Bank of Jordan was established in 1959 and took over note production in 1964.
 In 1967, Jordan lost control of the West Bank, but the Jordanian dinar continued to be used there.
 It continues to be widely used in the West Bank alongside the Israeli shekel.

+In 1988 and 1989, the dinar depreciated substantially due to mounting foreign debts in the kingdom.
+During that time, there were protests across the country.